Internet in Thailand: Wireless

 Note: For 3G, only CAT, Hutch, TOT and its MVNOs are considered as legally commercial service.
 In 2012, the National Broadcasting and Telecommunications Commission (NBTC) held an auction and approved 2100 MHz licenses to three operators (Advanced Wireless Network of Advanced Info Service (AIS), DTAC Network of Total Access Communication (DTAC), and Real Future of True Corp) and 3G service under 2100 MHz is expected to operate by Q2 of 2013.

 Internet data centers

 This section lists the commercial internet data centers (IDC) in Thailand.

 Internet censorship

 Thailand is on Reporters Without Borders list of countries under surveillance in 2011.
 Thailand's Internet Freedom status is rated "Not Free" in the Freedom on the Net 2011 report by Freedom House, which cites substantial political censorship and the arrests of bloggers and other online users.

 The national constitution provides for freedom of thought, speech and press "under many conditions" but the government seriously restricts these rights.
-The lese-majeste law criminalizes expression insulting the Thai king, punishable by fifteen years' imprisonment.
+The lèse-majesté law criminalizes expression insulting the Thai king, punishable by fifteen years' imprisonment.

 Estimates put the number of websites blocked at over 110,000 and growing in 2010.
 It is estimated that the Thai government spends 1.7 million baht per day on digital surveillance.